 Upon the reopening of the school district, special education services will resume in accordance with the specialized instruction and accommodations within the students' Individualized Education Plans (IEPs) through a blended academic plan.
 Parents and students in grades 7-12 will be offered the option of a completely virtual learning approach through enrollment in the Dothan City Virtual School (DCVS).
 Otherwise, in accordance with the procedures of the District's overall plan for social distancing, sanitizing, and caution, special education services will continue face-to-face.
-Related services (such as occupational therapy, physical therapy, vision and hearing services, orientation and mobility) will continue in person unless students are in DCVS.
-These services may be in the form of telephonic therapies or therapies via online instruction using platforms such as Zoom, Microsoft Teams, or Google Streaming.
+Related services (such as occupational therapy, physical therapy, vision and hearing services, orientation and mobility) will continue in person unless students are in DCVS services may be in the form of telephonic therapies, therapies via online instruction using platforms such as Zoom, Microsoft Teams, or Google Streaming.

-ALL STUDENTS WITH INDIVIDUAL EDUCATION PLAN/SECTION 504 PLANS
+ALL STUDENTS WITH INDIVIDUAL EDUCATION PLAN/SECTION 504 PLANS approaches outlined in the district reopening plan.

-- Students with special needs will be offered the same learning approaches outlined in the district reopening plan. - Medically Fragile classrooms will be equipped with air purifiers, utilization gloves (gloves changed between all interactions with students to include feeding, learning activities, transitioning, and toileting/changing), and sanitation procedures.
+• Medically Fragile classrooms will be equipped with air purifiers, utilization gloves (gloves changed between all interactions with students to include feeding, learning activities, transitioning, and toileting/changing), and sanitation procedures.